udvale/Stock_Prediction/README.md

 3. Input the desired stock symbol (default is "GOOG") and select a date range.
 4. Click "Load Data" to fetch and visualize the stock prices, and view the predictions.

-## Model Comparison
-- **Linear Regression**:
-A fast and straightforward model that assumes a linear relationship between past stock prices and future values.
-While easy to implement, it struggles to capture the complex, non-linear patterns typically seen in financial data.

-- **LSTM (Long Short-Term Memory)**:
-An advanced model specifically designed for time-series data.
-LSTM "remembers" previous price trends, making it better suited for stock price forecasting.
-It captures both short-term volatility and long-term trends in stock prices.

-## Results and Performance
-The models were evaluated using Mean Squared Error (MSE) and visualized by comparing the actual stock prices to the predicted prices.

-Mean Squared Error (MSE):
-- Linear Regression: 6.26
-- LSTM: 154.28
-Despite the lower MSE for Linear Regression, the LSTM model better captures the volatility and time-dependent nature of stock prices, as seen in the plot below.

-## Challenges
-During the development of this project, I faced several challenges:

-- Data Volatility: Stock prices are highly volatile, making it difficult for simple models like Linear Regression to capture short-term price movements.
-- Overfitting in LSTM: LSTM models are prone to overfitting, especially with limited data.
-I addressed this by using dropout layers to improve generalization.
-- Longer Training Time: LSTM models take significantly longer to train compared to simpler models, but the improved accuracy makes the extra effort worthwhile.